CloudMonitor

 -

-Do not configure an alert that is triggered by a single occurrence of 100% CPU usage of a worker node.
-A brief spike to 100% does not necessarily indicate a system overload or an anomaly but can represent efficient resource utilization.
+Do not trigger an alert on a single occurrence of 100% CPU usage on a worker node.
+A brief spike does not necessarily indicate overload — it can represent efficient resource utilization.

 -